- Date : 25/07/2020

 Like everyone else, even small businesses must pay taxes.
 However, they are also entitled to various tax benefits.
 Here’s what you must know.

 An enterprise is dubbed a small business if its paid-up capital is less than Rs.
 50 lakhs, or such higher amounts as may be prescribed, but is not more than Rs.
 5 crores.
-However, as small businesses are bank-dependent borrowers, they impact capital requirement, such as bank lending, loan terms, etc. Additionally, the threshold limit for tax liability depends on the format of business.
+However, as small businesses are bank-dependent borrowers, they impact capital requirement, such as bank lending, loan terms, etc. Additionally, the threshold limit for small business regarding tax liability depends on the format of business.